iobajwa/minlab/README.md

 ### Quick overview ###

-Simply create a new test file which describes the tests to perform and execute those with minlab.
+Simply create a .rb file which contains the board, wiring and tests and run it using minlab.
 ```
 #!ruby